-3.5.4 The Parish contains 10 buildings listed within Arun District Council's Supplementary Planning Document - Buildings or Structures of Character (September 2005).
+3.5.4 The Parish contains 10 buildings listed within Arun District Council's Local List of Non-Designated Heritage Assets .
 These buildings, whilst not Listed, are recognised as important contributors to the local distinctiveness and sense of place and form part of the areas rich heritage (See Evidence Base 12 - Buildings or Structures of Character).
-This Plan proposes the addition of one further building.
+This Plan proposes the addition of two further buildings.